fuersten/sun_ray/README.md

 #### format

 Formats the given **wsl** files, one after the other.
 It will also execute each file in the order that has been given on the command line.
+Actually, most usefull for debugging the engine itself.

 	> ./sun_ray --format samples/hello_world.wsl
 	SunRay ray tracer 0.12.0